DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/complete-vision-guidance/calibration/deprecated_calibration.rst

 |

 ..
 Attention::
     For either Eye-to-hand or Eye-in-hand application, the testing bag file cannot be the same as the one used for generating the yml file.
-The operator needs to readjust the poses and check the result using multiple bag files with different orientations.
+You need to readjust the poses and check the result using multiple bag files with different orientations.

 2D Calibration
 ---------------